SEPIA-Framework/sepia-stt-server/src/text_to_num/README.rst

     'Ordinais: 5º, terceiro, 20ª, 21º, 104º'

-German (BETA, decimals are not supported yet):
+German (BETA, Note: 'relaxed' parameter is not supported yet and 'True' by default):

 .. code-block:: python